ReedGoldsworthy/Transportation-Data-Analysis/README.md

 # How to Run the Notebook
 To run this notebook, you need to have Jupyter Notebook installed along with Python and the required libraries mentioned above.
 Follow these steps:

-Download the "Transportation_Data.csv" file and place it in the data folder in a jupyter notebook environment.
+Download the "Monthly_Transportation_Statistics.csv" file and place it in the data folder in a jupyter notebook environment.
 Open the notebook using Jupyter Notebook.
 Run each cell sequentially to execute the code and see the analysis results.